EmergenceAI/embodied-drone-agents/README.md

 5. **Create a pull request.**

 Please ensure your code follows the project's coding standards and includes appropriate tests.

+## To-Do

+Still need to improve the voice -> text -> query -> autogen -> MavSDK pipeline.
+Also, find a way to add Gazebo state as recurring input into the high-level planner LLM agent, so that more complex tasks can be achieved.

 ## Acknowledgements